gtsteffaniak/filebrowser/configuration.md

 - `color`: This is the color configuration.

 ### UserDefaults configuration settings

+- `darkMode`: Determines whether dark mode is enabled for the user (true or false)

+- `settingsAllowed`: Determines whether settings page is enabled for the user (true or false)

 - `scope`: This is a scope of the permissions, "." or "./" means all directories, "./downloads" would mean only the downloads folder.